How Has It Been Six Months Since Taking Delivery of the 718 Cayman T? (Part 1)

 Engine and Sound

-On the other hand, when running above 2000 rpm, this engine is perfectly fine.
+On the other hand, when driving above 2000 rpm, this engine has no issues at all.

 718 Cayman T

-It is really responsive and faithfully linked to the movement of the right foot.
-The power is also perfect, and I don't think there are many people who would say that it is slow.
-In fact, more power would make it impossible to turn on winding roads, so this level of power is just right.
+The response is truly sharp and faithfully follows your right foot’s movements.
+The power is more than sufficient, and I doubt many would say it’s slow.
+In fact, having more power might make it harder to push hard on winding roads, so this level is just right.

-It is probably one of the easiest and most enjoyable Porsche engines for amateurs to enjoy turning as hard as they can on a circuit.
+I believe this is one of the easiest and most enjoyable Porsche engines for amateurs to rev hard and have fun on the track.

 718 Cayman T